hex0cter/tech-notes/src/linux-unix/administrations/how-to-set-up-openvpn-server-on-ubuntu-14-04.md

     . . .
     -----END PRIVATE KEY-----
     </key>

 The `client1.crt` file has some extra information in it; it's fine to just include the whole file.

 Save the changes and exit.
 We now have a unified OpenVPN client profile to configure our client1.

+## Step 5 - Installing the Client Profile

 Now we'll discuss installing a client VPN profile on Windows, OS X, iOS, and Android.
 None of these client instructions are dependent on each other so you can skip to whichever is applicable to you.